bolt/forms/docs/captcha.md

 Uncomment either the `hcaptcha` or `recaptcha` nodes in your config, and populate the public_key (site key) and private_key (secret key) settings.
 Set the `enabled` node to true.

-For recaptcha v3, you can set a threshold for the score that's returned from google.
+For reCAPTCHA v3, you can set a threshold for the score that's returned from Google.
 If the score is not met, the string set in `recaptcha_v3_threshold` is returned to the form.

 Please note: `theme` can either be `light` or `dark` - it only applies to hCaptcha and reCAPTCHA v2 checkbox.)